 - Your age

-Most ladies will get pregnant with 3 to 4 IUI attempts.
+Most ladies will get pregnant with three to four IUI attempts.
 However, if you do not, then subsequent IUI attempts may not further improve your pregnancy chances.

 In such instances, I would encourage you to discuss IVF with your gynaecologist.